seanngpack/Seans-Portfolio/src/pages/SwagScanner/index.md

 At this point we can use the result onto our pointcloud and align it to the world origin with z pointing up!
 The image below shows the original cloud in green, and the transformed cloud in blue.

+### Refinement
+Sometimes the algorithm places the center point above or below where the ground plane lies.
+In order to refine this point and place it as close to the surface as possible, we can perform a point-to-plane projection of the calculated center point.

 ![world-frame](./world-frame.png)

 ### Automatic point removal